qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 are a reasonable local setting; a complete 20-seed replication should take roughly one to two hours of wall time after the code is frozen.

 Della is useful for throughput, not necessity.
-The versioned Slurm array requests one CPU, 4 GB, and 90 minutes per seed, allows ten seeds at once, and writes each seed to a distinct directory.
-A submitted array would probably need two roughly 30-minute compute waves for 20 seeds, plus an unpredictable queue delay.
-No Della job was submitted in this study because the local remote-compute configuration does not contain a Della login, research-group name, NetID, or Python environment; these account-specific values were not guessed.
+The 12-task stability screen ran concurrently using one CPU and 4 GB per task.
+Eleven initial tasks completed in 42:43--54:50 and used at most 0.37 GB; one slow-node task exceeded the original 90-minute request and timed out at 95:12.
+Repeating that unchanged seed with a two-hour limit completed in 91:37 at 0.35 GB.
+The versioned script now requests two hours.
+Della therefore reduced parallel wall time, but per-core speed varied enough that 90 minutes was not a safe limit.

 The intended remote layout is:

 - repository and small environment files:
   `/home/<NetID>/learn-hippo`;
 - active raw runs:
-  `/scratch/gpfs/<ResearchGroup>/<NetID>/learn-hippo/runs/<date>-<git-sha>`;
+  `/scratch/gpfs/KNORMAN/qlu/learn-hippo/runs/<date>-<git-sha>`;
 - compact validated results: the research group's `/projects` space or TigerData, plus a fresh immutable local results directory.